 The foundation was just concrete blocks aligned with a string line and level, to make a footing to put the building on - there is no floor, it was designed to use the deep litter system to give the birds something to scratch in, and also to create warmth in the winter.

 It's kind of a compost-in-place method which only needs to be cleaned out a couple of times a year, making a really quick hot compost once it's removed and put into a bin.
 All the bits are thoroughly mixed and shredded by that time.
-See more about this type of compost on my other site about Organic Gardening.
+See more about this type of compost here.

 The front step gets installed before the building is up!